Building knowledge and skills that secure Africa’s future

 The ISS is independent, credible and has a reputation for delivering impact locally, nationally, regionally and internationally.

 Headquartered in Pretoria, South Africa, the organisation has regional offices in Addis Ababa, Ethiopia; Dakar, Senegal and Nairobi, Kenya.
 The institute’s decentralised approach is underpinned by efficient governance structures and financial sustainability.

 Our work covers African futures, transnational crimes, climate change, migration, maritime security and development, peacekeeping, peacebuilding, crime prevention and criminal justice, and the analysis of conflict and governance.

-Using its networks and influence, the ISS provides timely and credible analysis, practical training and technical assistance to governments and civil society.
-This promotes better policy and practice, helping senior officials make informed decisions about how to deal with Africa’s human security challenges.
+Using our networks and influence, we provide timely and credible analysis, practical training and technical assistance to governments and civil society.
+This promotes better policy and practice, because senior officials can make informed decisions about how to deal with Africa’s human security challenges.

 Africa in the world: ISS analyses the dynamics that shape Africa’s role in the world and advises on how to strengthen the continent’s position on global human security issues.
 Research and technical support help governments and regional organisations understand external interests and respond to global challenges.

 African futures: Comprehensive forecasts help governments and development partners set the course for a prosperous continent.
 A data platform features integrated projections for 14 sectors, covering all African countries and regions.
 Our analysis is grounded in academic literature and maps ambitious but realistic forecasts, which are regularly updated.

 Climate change and human security: ISS explores climate insecurity and its links to resource conflicts, corruption and organised crime.
 We offer research and technical support to governments, regional and continental bodies and ensure that African perspectives and priorities are included in global policy debates.